Statement of Environmental Values: Ministry of Infrastructure

 • Build partnerships across government, the broader public sector and with our external stakeholders to consider climate change mitigation and resilience as part of the government decision-making process.

-The Ministry has demonstrated its commitment to these objectives through its work on ICIP and the municipal asset management planning regulation.
+The Ministry has demonstrated its commitment to these objectives through its work on Investing in Canada Infrastructure Program (ICIP) and the municipal asset management planning regulation.

 • The federal government has confirmed that Ontario may reallocate money from the Green stream of ICIP for subway projects that support climate change mitigation projects, including Ontario priority public transit projects that will result in reducing greenhouse gas emissions.

-• The regulation, which applies to all 444 Ontario municipalities, requires municipalities to consider opportunities to undertake adaptation and mitigation measures to address the impacts of climate change on infrastructure
+• The regulation, which applies to all 444 Ontario municipalities, encourages municipalities to consider opportunities to undertake adaptation and mitigation measures to address the impacts of climate change on infrastructure.

 To assist the government in considering the environmental impact of infrastructure decisions, the Ministry of Infrastructure developed a Life-Cycle Assessment (LCA) Resource Guide.
 This Guide provides an overview of LCA and describes how ministries could use the information from the assessment to make climate-informed decisions about a project.